 With the help of two simple shorthand symbols, Maria Popova, the creator of Curator’s Code2927 argues for a fairer and more open Internet experience to “keep the rabbit hole of the Internet open by honoring discovery”.

 They introduce two symbols that assign inspirational input directly and indirectly to another website or source, thus enabling users to research interesting subjects by following the link-chains of inspiration.
 This idea could start imbuing the Web with academic respectability (so far only attributed to print media), an ambition that is illustrated through the astronomy-inspired design of the website. (jc)

 Are you a pixel artist?
-Glueo lets you put your graphics on a never ending canvas (together with others, or just for yourself) to create miles-wide artwork, such as pixel-art, comics, or presentations.
+Glueo30 lets you put your graphics on a never ending canvas (together with others, or just for yourself) to create miles-wide artwork, such as pixel-art, comics, or presentations.
 You can use any font, graphics, or choice of formatting; just select an area on the artwork, download it, edit it, and then upload it back to Glueo.

 It’s simple to participate in, all you have to do is sign-up for a free account and place your artwork on either your own canvas, or on a canvas that other users have created.
 Any part of the artwork can have its own title or hyperlinked URL — so every canvas behaves like a Web page… not really new, but still a fascinating concept for the Web! (ar)